What Are Scrum Artifacts and How Do I Use Them?

 Selecting a task from the product backlog and breaking it down into smaller, actionable sprint items creates sprint backlogs.
 Let’s see an example to make it more tangible:

 Imagine that you want to add an online chatbot to your eCommerce website.
-Adding a chatbot online needs you to take several actions, such as creating a proper design.
+Like many digital products, adding a chatbot online needs you to take several actions, such as creating a proper design.

 The product backlog is the list that entails general tasks like ‘Adding a Chatbot’.
 The sprint backlog includes detailed and smaller tasks driven from a general task.